Hythe Pier, Railway and Ferry: Hythe Pier

 Hythe Pier stretches 700 yd from the centre of Hythe to the deep water channel of Southampton Water, making it the 7th-longest pier in the UK.
 It is approximately 16 ft wide, and carries a pedestrian walkway and cycleway on its northern side and the Hythe Pier Railway on its southern side.
 During normal high tides the pier is 4 ft above the surface of the water.

-A company was formed to construct a pier in 1870, and in 1871 it obtained an act of Parliament in order to do so.
+A company, the Hythe and Southampton Steam Ferry Company, was formed to construct a pier in 1870.
+It obtained the Hythe Pier Order 1871 in order to do so.
 This effort then stalled and a pier was not constructed.

-A second company, Hythe Pier & Hythe & Southampton Ferry Company, was formed in late 1874.
-A new act passed Parliament in 1875 but legal disagreements with the Southampton Harbour and Pier Board delayed royal assent until 1878.
+A second company, Hythe Pier and Hythe and Southampton Ferry Company, was formed in late 1874.
+A new Hythe Pier Order 1875 was passed by Parliament but legal disagreements with the Southampton Harbour and Pier Board delayed progress until 1878.
 Construction started in 1879 and the pier opened on 1 January 1881 having cost £7,000 to construct.
 Originally there was a toll house at the landward end of the pier, and this was replaced by the present ticket office in the first decade of the 20th century.
 The original toll house still exists and is occupied by a local travel operator.
 Large scale maintenance was carried out on the pier in 1896 at a cost of £1,500.

 A local community group held a public meeting on 24 November 2016 and announced its intentions to "save Hythe Pier and ferry" by setting up a Charitable Community Benefit Society under the name Hythe Pier Heritage Association.
 In February 2017 Hampshire County Council made an emergency payment to White Horse Ferries to allow them to charter a replacement ferry while MV Great Expectations underwent maintenance.

 The pier and its associated structures were awarded Grade II listed status in August 2021.

 On 6 February 2019, 140 years after the original pier construction, Blue Funnel announced they intended to hand over the pier to the Hythe Pier Heritage Association.

-On 18 November 2024, Blue Funnel confirmed the sale of the pier to a newly formed entity called The Hythe Pier Company Ltd.
+However, this never happened, and on 18 November 2024, Blue Funnel confirmed the sale of the pier to a newly formed entity called The Hythe Pier Company Ltd.